greenplum-db/gpdb-archive/src/backend/utils/gdd/README.md

 Our algorithm reduces all the edges that are possible to change.
 On each segment the reduced graph's end vertices (vertices whose local out degree is
 0) must only have solid in edges.
-We can validate these transactions on master, if they are all valid then those solid edges to them are also valid, so the transactions waiting for them directly or indirectly are valid, so the graphs are valid and the detected deadlock cycles are true; if any of the transactions is invalid on master then the graphs are not reliable and we should retry later.
+We can validate these transactions on coordinator, if they are all valid then those solid edges to them are also valid, so the transactions waiting for them directly or indirectly are valid, so the graphs are valid and the detected deadlock cycles are true; if any of the transactions is invalid on coordinator then the graphs are not reliable and we should retry later.

 So our algorithm only requires the edges information to be consistent at